RonIovine/pshell/README.md

 These demo programs show one process invoking pshell functions in another process using the control API.
 This is the RPC-like IPC mechanism.
 All 3 implementations take a `-h` to show the usage.
 Any of them can be used to connect to any of the previous [pshellServerDemo](#pshellServerDemo) or [traceFilterDemo](#traceFilterDemo) programs and invoke their functions.
-The control demo programs will prompt the user for input for the remote command to invoke, but in real process to process IPC situation, the IPC commands used in the control API functions will most likely be hard coded.
+The control demo programs will prompt the user for input for the remote command to invoke, but in real process-to-process IPC situation, the IPC commands used in the control API functions will most likely be built into the code.
 The following is the usage of the `pshellControlDemo` programs:
 ```
 $ pshellControlDemo -h